GuiMLS/flask-restful-api/README.md

 ## 🚀 Installation

 To install this application, it is necessary to have Docker Compose.
-If you don't have it, it's recommended to follow the official Docker installation tutorial page: `https://docs.docker.com/engine/install/`.
+If you don't have it, it's recommended to follow Docker's official installation tutorial on this page: `https://docs.docker.com/engine/install/`.
 Once you have Docker Compose, open your terminal on the same folder you have cloned this repository and run the following command on it to install the Flask Restful API:
 ```
 docker-compose up
 ```